-Such temporary clinical privileges shall be restricted to a period not to exceed 12030-calendar days unless the Chief Medical Officer or the Chief Administrative Officer recommends a longer period based on the medical needs of the specific patient.
+Such temporary clinical privileges shall be restricted to a period not to exceed 120 calendar days.
 No action will be taken on a request for temporary clinical privileges until such requirements are verified.
-This verification process does not constitute, nor is it synonymous with, a completed credentialing and privileging process that UK HealthCare uses when credentialing members or prospective members seeking permanent clinical privileges.
-61
+This verification process does not constitute, nor is it synonymous with, a completed credentialing and privileging process that UK HealthCare uses when credentialing members or prospective members seeking permanent clinical privileges.62

-- Special conditions and requirements of supervision, proctoring and 7.7.3 monitoring and reporting, as warranted and reasonable, may be imposed by the Chair on any physician or dentist granted temporary clinical privileges. - Temporary clinical privileges shall automatically terminate at the end of the designated period, unless earlier terminated by the Chief Clinical Officer, the Chief Administrative Officer, the Chief Medical Officer, the President of the Medical Staff, or the Medical Staff Executive Committee. - 775 Temporary clinical privileges may be immediately terminated at any time by the Chief Clinical Officer, the Chief Administrative Officer, the Chief Medical Officer or the President of the Medical Staff, who first shall notify the Chair and the CMO Office, if practicable, before terminating temporary clinical privileges.
-In such cases, the appropriate Chair or in the Chair's absence, the Chief Medical Officer or President of the Medical Staff shall assign a member of the Medical Staff to assume the responsibility for the care of such Practitioner's patient(s).
-The wishes of the patient(s) shall be considered in the choice of a replacement Medical Staff member. - A Practitioner shall not be entitled to the procedural rights afforded by the Fair Hearing Plan if a request for temporary clinical privileges is refused or all or any portion of temporary clinical privileges is terminated or suspended. - All Practitioners requesting or receiving temporary clinical privileges shall be bound by the Governance Documents to the extent applicable to such Practitioners by the terms thereof. - Locum Tenens Clinical privileges; Telemedicine Clinical privileges.
+- 7.7.3 Special conditions and requirements of supervision, proctoring and monitoring and reporting, as warranted and reasonable, may be imposed by the Chair or Credentials Committee on any physician or dentist granted temporary clinical privileges. - 7.7.4 Temporary clinical privileges shall automatically terminate at the end of the designated period, unless earlier terminated by the Chief Clinical Officer, the Vice President for Hospital Operations, the Chief Physician Executive, a Chief Medical Officer, the President of the Medical Staff, or the Medical Staff Executive Committee. - 7.7.5 Temporary clinical privileges may be immediately terminated at any time by the Chief Clinical Officer, the Vice President for Hospital Operations, the Chief Physician Executive, a Chief Medical Officer or the President of the Medical Staff, who first shall notify the Chair and the CMO Office, if practicable, before terminating temporary clinical privileges.
+In such cases, the appropriate Chair or in the Chair's absence, a Chief Medical Officer or President of the Medical Staff shall assign a member of the Medical Staff to assume the responsibility for the care of such Practitioner's patient(s).
+The wishes of the patient(s) shall be considered in the choice of a replacement Medical Staff member. - 7.7.6 A Practitioner shall not be entitled to the procedural rights afforded by the Fair Hearing Plan if a request for temporary clinical privileges is refused or all or any portion of temporary clinical privileges is terminated or suspended. - 7.7.7 All Practitioners requesting or receiving temporary clinical privileges shall be bound by the Governance Documents to the extent applicable to such Practitioners by the terms thereof. - 7.7.8 Locum Tenens Clinical privileges; Telemedicine Clinical privileges.
 Any Practitioner who provides locum tenens services or who prescribes, renders a diagnosis, or otherwise provides clinical treatment to a patient at the Hospital through a telemedicine procedure, must be credentialed and privileged through the Medical Staff pursuant to the credentialing and privileging procedures described in these Bylaws.
 Such Practitioners may apply for clinical privileges through an application for appointment in the Associate, Courtesy or Volunteer categories, as appropriate.
 With respect to Practitioners providing treatment through a telemedicine link, the facility from which the activity originates must recommend the Practitioner.
 Clinical services offered via telemedicine shall be consistent with commonly accepted quality standards and recommended by a Medical Staff member as being appropriate for delivery via telemedicine.
-62
+63

-61 EP6, MS06.01.13
+62 EP6, MS-.06.01.13